How to change your last name on a credit card

 In summary

-To change the name on your credit card, you will typically need to begin by updating your government-issued ID and potentially your name with the SSA.
+To change the name on your credit card, you typically begin by updating your name with the SSA.
+An updated government-issued ID is optional for Chase cardmembers, but some credit card issuers may require one (check with your issuer for details).
 Once you have the right documentation, you can initiate the change through your credit card issuer.

 You may be able to start the process through your online account, over the phone or in person at a branch, though the exact process may vary by issuer.
 Factors like how you submit your documentation may affect the time it takes to complete the name change, but it generally ranges anywhere from a few business days to a few weeks.